trudova/second-proj-trudova/README.md

     react-router-dom -to combine components
     styled-components - to place pictures for each room

-    //using container for combine filtr and rooms
+    //using container for combine filtr and rooms. for sort each room using map() filtr() and find() seting up variable for css
      -->